Casy4impact/Enhancing-Brand-Reputation-/README.md

 -- Insert data from Stagingdata into the Target Tables (Customerdata, Transactions and SocialMediaInteractions)

 ### DROP TABLE stagingdata:
-This table is no longer needed as I have created three important tables which was used foe the project.
+This table is no longer needed as I have created three important tables which was used for the project.

 ## Data Validation
 1. Customerdata table has 200 rows, no missing values